AdamPillis/GolfMania/README.md

 The only identified unfixed bug currently is the **Mouse Pointer** but in image field of product_form.
 The button functions and works fine but not when mouse is pointing at it.
 The **button** is clickable in some areas so it is useable and does not affect the overall application feature from customer/site user's point of view but will need to be fixed.

+The structure issue identified above within the **checkout page** using **Mozilla Firefox** but it will not be solved until next update given the time it takes to retest features again if *restructuring* is necessary.

 No other issues identified during automated or manual testing.

 ## 4. Deployment